AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

             - `k:` Key

         - **Returns**

-        - true if there is such an element, otherwise false.
+            - True if there is such an element; otherwise false.
         - **Example:**

           ```cpp